One great thing about iRobot’s top Roomba robot vacuums is that the company is always trying to improve them and coming up with better versions.

 - Battery type.
 The Roomba 880 has a nickel metal hydride battery while the Roomba 890 uses a lithium-ion battery.
 The lithium-ion battery you find on the Roomba 890 gives it a longer running time.
 In general, lithium-ion batteries last longer than nickel metal hydride batteries before you need to replace them.
 Nickel metal hydride batteries also degrade over time when you store them, and they need to be charged fully if you are using the robot vacuum for the first time.

 - Devices that control navigation.
 Every Roomba now available has navigation control devices that allow it to clean areas around your home efficiently while keeping the robot vacuum out of the places you do not want it to go.
 The Roomba 880 has a pair of virtual wall lighthouses.
 These use an invisible IR beam to guide the 880 to clean multiple rooms in your house.
 The virtual wall lighthouse will block the Roomba 880 from leaving one room until it has finished cleaning and then directs it to the next room once the job in the first room is done.
 You can clean three different rooms using the virtual wall lighthouses.
 These devices can also keep the Roomba 880 from entering rooms that you do not want it to clean.
-Each device costs $50 (For the latest prices and discounts, check here).
+(Check here for the latest price![).

 Meanwhile, the Roomba 890 comes with a dual mode virtual wall barrier.
 This device can block doors and openings up to 10 feet and will keep the Roomba 890 inside one room and out of the rooms you do not want it to clean.